dvc0310/dashboard/README.md

 - faker
 - chardet

-These Python packages can be installed via pip:
+Install these Python packages via pip:

 ```bash
 pip install dash plotly pandas scipy statsmodels faker chardet
 ```

-Ensure that you have the following project-specific packages:
+Ensure you have the following project-specific packages:

 - `frontend`: Handles the creation of the Dash layout and the registration of callbacks.
 - `visualization`: Contains the `PlotlyVisualizer` class for creating visualizations.